Rome in March: all you need to know to plan a perfect trip (updated for 2026)

 Some we find fun and easy to manage at all ages are:

-- Villa Borghese, a park with anything for kids from a pond to bikes to playground and even a puppet theater!
+• Villa Borghese, a park with anything for kids from a pond to bikes to playground and even a puppet theater!

-Go to Explora
+Go to Explora or Ikono Rome

-Explora is Rome’s children’s museum and it is a wonderful place to explore with kids.
-In March, this is an exceptionally handy place to know for a rainy day or any time the weather doesn’t seem suitable for extended hours in the park
+In March, you want the options of going to indoor places on a rainy day or any time the weather doesn’t seem suitable for extended hours in the park.
+Great ones are:

 Indoor activities can be a lifesaver in Rome on a rainy day and one we adored was an art class we took with the wonderful people of Arte al Sole. the one we chose was a mosaic making class which was perfect for crafty kids.